scenarioo/scenarioo/docs/contribute/Development-Environment-Setup.md

  * Node.js (8.11+)
  * IntelliJ IDEA Ultimate (most recent version)
    * Ask @bruderol if you want to use an open source license for it
+ * Docker (recommended)

-To work with the Full Text Search feature, you additionally need the following:
+To work with the Full Text Search feature, you additionally need one of the following:

+ * Docker
  * Elasticsearch (5+)
    * See the [Full Text Search Setup Guide](../features/full-text-search/setup.md) for details on how to setup.

 ### Setup Git

  * For most things you will work with the IntelliJ GIT client or use the GIT command line